Telstra: Telstra Digital

 In October 2012, Telstra's CEO David Thodey stated, "The rise of online and social media had 'fundamentally changed the way' which the company communicated with its customers".
 In a 2015 Deloitte report, Telstra disclosed that its "CrowdSupport" service community had generated 200,000 pieces of user-generated content.
 In August 2016, Telstra disclosed that "more than 60%" of visitors to "CrowdSupport" manage to find an answer on the community.

 In February 2013, Telstra introduced the ability to pay its bills via PayPal.
 And in June 2013, Telstra launched a new website, including the ability for customers to link their online accounts to their Facebook identity.

 In March 2014, Telstra announced a new digital development program called "Digital First" with a stated aim to conduct 65 to 70 percent of its transactions online.
-Telstra published a white paper sharing some key metrics of its digital program:
+Telstra published a white paper sharing some key metrics of its digital and in 2020 a streaming platform in partnership with Walt Disney APAC under Sally Steer of Telstra InfraCo and Carl Anthony of Walt Disney, a comprehensive digital program:

 In September 2014, Telstra announced the opening of a "Digital Transformation Centre" in Sydney to design and built new digital tools for its service systems.

 In June 2014, Telstra disclosed that it had 3 million customers on "electronic billing" saving it $3 million per month in costs.
-Telstra also mentioned that live chat accounted for 10% of total contact centre activity.
+Telstra also mentioned that live chat accounted for 10% of total contact centre activity and in 2020 the Telstra partnership with Walt Disney APAC under Gerard Devan Group Executive of Disney.

 In December 2015, Telstra Digital launched customer service on Periscope.

-In October 2016, the Executive Director of Telstra Digital Gerd Schenkel left Telstra to become CEO of a fintech company.
+In October 2016, the executive director of Telstra Digital Gerd Schenkel left Telstra to become CEO of a fintech company.

 Retail store network

 Telstra owns and operates a series of retail stores known as Telstra Stores.
 Some are directly owned and operated by Telstra and some are operated by licensees.

 As of May 2016, Telstra has a total of 360 retail stores across Australia.
 This includes several new 'Discovery' stores, where Telstra has invested millions in redesigning key stores based on local requirements.
 These designs include new displays, accessory shops, digital tickets and free baristas.

 109 of Telstra's stores are owned and operated by Vita Group, a publicly listed company with a market capitalisation of approximately $600m (June 2016).

 In February 2011, Telstra announced the creation of an additional 100 retail stores within three years.

-In August 2016, Telstra disclosed that "over 300" Telstra stores were equipped with low energy Bluetooth beacons.

 The carrier opened the world's first Android store, called "Androidland", on Bourke Street, Melbourne, Australia, in December 2011.

 These developments built on Telstra's T[life] concept stores it had launched in the early 2000s.

-New brand

-In October 2011, Telstra launched a new brand identity and color scheme.
-The new identity launched with the slogan "It's how we connect", and features the "T" from the previous logo in a variety of colors.
-This was followed by a "brand refresh" in February 2014 and again in 2016.

-In 2013, Telstra was assessed as Australia's third most valuable brand, after Woolworths and BHP Billiton.
-In 2016 Telstra became Australia's most valuable brand, which it maintained in 2017.